KamandShayegan/munchies/README.md

 }
 ```

 Here, AppCubit extends Cubit, which follows the inheritance principle.
 We do this because we want to extend the functionality of the Cubit class in our AppCubit.
-This class initializes the state with _InitialState()_ and immediately emits a _WelcomeState()_ (Which is the first page that the user sees when they open Munch).
+This class initializes the state with _InitialState()_ and immediately emits a _WelcomeState()_ (Which is the first page that the user sees when they open Munchies).
 Additionally, it provides methods _setMainPage()_ and _setDetailPage()_ to change the state to _MainPageState()_ and _DetailPageState()_, respectively.
 Essentially, it manages the state transitions within the application.
 What are these states?

 #### Each state in Cubit
 _munch/lib/cubit/app_cubit_states.dart_